-The Dilawri Leases require Dilawri (or the applicable member of the Dilawri Group) to carry general liability, umbrella liability and/or excess liability insurance with limits that are typically obtained for similar real estate properties and that are otherwise acceptable to the Board that names the REIT as an additional insured.
-For property risks, the Dilawri Leases require Dilawri (or the applicable member of the Dilawri Group) to carry "All Risks" property insurance, including but not limited to flood, earthquake and loss of rental income insurance (with at least a 12 month indemnity period) that names the REIT as an additional insured.
+The Dilawri Leases require Dilawri (or the applicable member of the Dilawri Group) and leases with other tenants, except for Tesla, require such other tenants to carry general liability, umbrella liability and/or excess liability insurance with limits that are typically obtained for similar real estate properties and that are otherwise acceptable to the Board that names the REIT as an additional insured.
+For property risks, the Dilawri Leases require Dilawri (or the applicable member of the Dilawri Group) and leases with other tenants, except for Tesla, require such other tenants to carry "All Risks" property insurance, including but not limited to flood, earthquake and loss of rental income insurance (with at least a 12 month indemnity period) that names the REIT as an additional insured.
+With respect to the leases with Tesla, the REIT purchases insurance policies comparable those obtained by other tenants and charges the premium of such policies back to Tesla.
 The REIT also carries customary insurance covering its Trustees and officers as well as prospectus liability insurance.
 There are, however, certain types of risks (generally of a catastrophic nature, such as risks related to war or nuclear accident) which are uninsurable under any insurance policy.
 Furthermore, there are other risks that are not economically viable to insure at this time.
 The REIT does not carry title insurance on the Properties.
 If a loss occurs resulting from a title defect with respect to a property where there is no title insurance, the REIT could lose all or part of its investment in, and anticipated profits and cash flows from, such property.